 About

-Yanira Castro's work is rooted in communal construction as a rehearsal for radical democracy.
+Yanira Castro’s work is rooted in communal construction as a rehearsal for radical democracy.
 She is an interdisciplinary artist born in Borikén (Puerto Rico), living in Lenapehoking (Brooklyn), and working at the intersection of communal practices, performance, installation, and interactive technology.
-Yanira forms iterative, multimodal projects that center land, and the complexity of citizenship and governance in works activated and performed by the public.
-Since 2009, she’s created and performed with a team of collaborators as a canary torsi.
-Their recent work includes a performance manual for reckoning; a participatory podcast to rehearse for a collective future; and a tea ritual created with four teens from NYC Girl Scouts Troop 6000 to enact the ingestion of home/land.
-Currently, Castro is developing I came here to weep, a collective exorcism for americans to perform.
+She forms projects that center land and group governance in works activated and performed by the public.

 Recent Media